J-HangarSpace

 On January 17, 2015, it was announced that the JGSDF was planning to base four CH-47Js and 100 support personnel at a sub-base co-located with JASDF Miho, Tottori Prefecture, from FY2017/18.
 The Japan Ministry of Defense announced on December 18, 2015, that funding for an additional CH-47JA funding would be earmarked under the FY2015 supplementary budget to provide enhanced cover for disaster relief.

-Despite the inclusion of big-ticket V-22 tiltrotors in the fiscal 2017 budget request announced as usual in August 2016, the JGSDF successfully sought the bulk purchase of the six new CH-47JAs listed in the MTDP under FY2017 funding; the first three aircraft are expected to be delivered in FY2021, the remaining three in FY2022.
-Whereas previous aircraft have been equivalent to the U.S. Army’s CH-47D specification, these six will switch to the CH-47F variant.
+Despite the inclusion of big-ticket V-22 tiltrotors in the fiscal 2017 budget request announced as usual in August 2016, the JGSDF successfully sought the bulk purchase of the six new CH-47JAs listed in the MTDP under FY2017 funding; the first three of which were expected to be delivered in FY2021, the remaining three in FY2022.
+Whereas previous aircraft have been equivalent to the U.S. Army’s CH-47D specification, these six switched to the CH-47F variant.

 On January 17, 2017, KHI delivered its 100th Chinook, a JGSDF CH-47JA.
 Since 1986, the JGSDF has received 69 of those 100 aircraft, the JASDF the remaining 31.